alesgenova/post-me/api/post-me.api.md

     postMessage(message: any, transfer?: Transferable[]): void;
 }

+// Warning: (ae-internal-missing-underscore) The name "MethodsType" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type MethodsType = Record<KeyType_2, Callable<any[], ValueOrPromise<any>>>;

+// Warning: (ae-incompatible-release-tags) The symbol "ParentHandshake" is marked as @public, but its signature references "MethodsType" which is marked as @internal
+//
 // @public
 export function ParentHandshake<M0 extends MethodsType>(messenger: Messenger, localMethods?: M0, maxAttempts?: number, attemptsInterval?: number): Promise<Connection>;